Middle Tennessee State University: History

 In 1986, James McGill Buchanan ('40) became the first MT alumnus to be awarded the Nobel Prize.
 He received the Nobel Memorial Prize in Economic Sciences for his pioneering role in the development of the field of public choice, a way of studying the behavior of politicians and bureaucrats.
 The MTSU Honors College has named a full-tuition fellowship after James Buchanan; this honor is given to 20 students each year who take specialized courses through the Honors College.

 Colleges

-MTSU is organized into seven colleges:
+MTSU is organized into eight colleges: